 Step 4.
 Implement only those systems that fit your company’s purpose, culture, and resources.

 It is a widespread delusion: a new system will solve old problems.
 No way.
-A new system can deliver value only when the entered data is clean and when the right processes are chosen.
-Furthermore, a new system has to fit the purpose, culture, and resources of your business.
+A new system can deliver value only when the entered data is clean, and the right processes are chosen.
+Furthermore, a new system must fit your business’s purpose, culture, and resources.
 You should consider any system only as a supporting capability that enables the execution of your core tasks.
-Here you have a chance to build a solid partnering with IT and data management colleagues.
+Here you can build a solid partnership with IT and data management colleagues.
 Now data scientists also form a part of the FP&A environment.
 So, be prepared to work together if you want to optimize your analysis techniques.

 Now let’s get back to our serpent.
 I believe its four heads are four masters that cannot be separated from each other.
-Each head plays its own important role in FP&A development.
-They need to work together towards a common goal and correspond to the company’s resources and ambitions.
+Each head plays an essential role in FP&A development.
+They must work together towards a common goal corresponding to the company’s resources and ambitions.
 Only then can they conquer the world.

 So, I hope that by now, you got ideas about optimizing the FP&A value proposition.

 For more insights, visit the Data Crossroads Academy site: //academy.datacrossroads.nl/courses/how-to-bring-data-management-into-finance-practices/lesson/data-management-fundamentals-for-finance/